Ninth dialogue “Caravaggio”

 Curated by Letizia Lodi, the new “Caravaggio” exhibition will give the public a chance to be able to witness an event that stages a never-before-seen comparison: in fact, the two paintings, both belonging to the artist’s late production, executed between Rome and Naples, will be exhibited side by side for the first time with the public and scholars called to reason and confront the issue of the dating of David with the Head of Goliath, still much debated by critics, thanks in part to recent studies by Maria Cristina Terzaghi, Francesca Cappelletti, Rossella Vodret, Alessandro Zuccari, Antonio Iommelli, and Gianni Papi.

-The unique opportunity to admire and meditate thanks to a close comparison will allow the public to grasp the details, even the gory ones of extreme realism, of the Borghese painting: such as the severed head of the Goliath, a probable self-portrait of the artist, Caravaggio’s peculiar color drafts, the glint of the sword, with the Augustinian motto “H-AS-OS” (“Humilitas occidit superbiam”) initialed in the shell, the small folds of David’s white shirt.
+The unique opportunity to admire and meditate thanks to a close comparison allowed the public to grasp the details, even the gory ones of extreme realism, of the Borghese painting: such as the severed head of the Goliath, a probable self-portrait of the artist, Caravaggio’s peculiar color drafts, the glint of the sword, with the Augustinian motto “H-AS-OS” (“Humilitas occidit superbiam”) initialed in the shell, the small folds of David’s white shirt.